 “I can’t.
 What could I possibly say?
 I don’t know the words,” was the only response he could give.

 Instead, Pete did what he does best, and recorded the momentous occasion with a memory card full of photos…

 Entrance to the city of Petra is via the ‘Siq’ – a long and sometimes very narrow passage surrounded by 80m cliffs.
 An astonishing glimpse of the massive Treasury can be seen near the end.

 The industrious Nabataeans carved the Treasury in the early 1st century, as a tomb for an important king.
 The city itself was used for their caravan trade, and they controlled all the main commercial routes which passed through the area.

 One of the best parts of visiting Petra is getting up close to view the various colors in the sandstone.

 And after a sweaty day of hiking the entire length of Petra and back (approx. fifteen kilometers) in extreme heat, there was still very good reason to return for a second time in the same day.
-I cannot think of any other sight in the world that is more majestic than seeing Petra at Night and how the Treasury was lit up by candlelight.
+I cannot think of any other sight in the world more majestic than seeing Petra at Night and how the Treasury was lit up by candlelight.
 We sat at its base drinking tea, listening to traditional music, and soaking in two thousands years of history.

 Many thanks to the Jordan Tourism Board for hosting us on this trip.
 As always, all opinions are our own.